Asymmetric

 Doudlah Farms

-An ERP for an organic-farm and e-commerce operation, built to run production, inventory, and fulfillment together.
+A back-office system for an organic-farm and e-commerce operation, built to run production, inventory, and fulfillment together.

 Lomax